Ahmed Abdul Qader: New York Times interview

 On July 29, 2016, Charlie Savage of The New York Times, profiled Qader after an extensive interview.
 According to Savage, Qader reported 'terrible anxiety problems'.
 He reported that Qader was too anxious to travel, and sometimes could not leave his apartment.
 He described feeling anxious to go anywhere, for fear that, coincidentally, there is an explosion nearby, and his proximity makes him the prime suspect.

 The Estonian government provides Qader with a studio apartment, a stipend, language lessons, health care, and a coach to help him adjust to life in Estonia.

 Qader's family arranged a marriage for him, conducted via Skype, but his wife had not been able to join him yet.

 Savage said that Qader had a pleasant surprise when his boss realized that his new apprentice was the recent refugee who had been held in Guantanamo.
-He had kept his history private, even from his boss, when he was hire in the fall of 2015.
+He had kept his history private, even from his boss, when he was hired in the fall of 2015.
 However, his boss was friendly, and curious about his history, and invited him to a family dinner to share it.
 However, one drunken neighbor had harassed him, had left garbage at his door, and Qader had to phone the police.
 After that, harassment by the neighbor stopped.